Anaglyph 3D: Interference filter systems

 This technique uses specific wavelengths of red, green, and blue for the right eye, and different wavelengths of red, green, and blue for the left eye.
 Eyeglasses which filter out the very specific wavelengths allow the wearer to see a full color 3D image.
 Special interference filters (dichromatic filters) in the glasses and in the projector form the main item of technology and have given the system this name.
 It is also known as spectral comb filtering or wavelength multiplex visualization.
 Sometimes this technique is described as a "super-anaglyph" because it is an advanced form of spectral-multiplexing which is at the heart of the conventional anaglyph technique.
 This technology eliminates the expensive silver screens required for polarized systems such as RealD, which is the most common 3D display system in theaters.
 It does, however, require much more expensive glasses than the polarized systems.

 Dolby 3D uses this principle.
 The filters divide the visible color spectrum into six narrow bands – two in the red region, two in the green region, and two in the blue region (called R1, R2, G1, G2, B1 and B2 for purposes of this description).
 The R1, G1 and B1 bands are used for one eye image, and R2, G2, B2 for the other eye.
-The human eye is largely insensitive to such fine spectral differences so this technique is able to generate full-color 3D images with only slight color differences between the two eyes.
+The human eye is largely insensitive to such fine spectral differences so this technique can generate full-color 3D images with only slight color differences between the two eyes.

 The Omega 3D/Panavision 3D system also used this technology, though with a wider spectrum and more "teeth" to the "comb" (5 for each eye in the Omega/Panavision system).
 The use of more spectral bands per eye eliminates the need to color process the image, required by the Dolby system.
 Evenly dividing the visible spectrum between the eyes gives the viewer a more relaxed "feel" as the light energy and color balance is nearly 50-50.
 Like the Dolby system, the Omega system can be used with white or silver screens.
 But it can be used with either film or digital projectors, unlike the Dolby filters that are only used on a digital system with a color correcting processor provided by Dolby.
 The Omega/Panavision system also claims that their glasses are cheaper to manufacture than those used by Dolby.

 In June 2012 the Omega 3D/Panavision 3D system was discontinued by DPVO Theatrical, who marketed it on behalf of Panavision, citing "challenging global economic and 3D market conditions".

 Although DPVO dissolved its business operations, Omega Optical continues promoting and selling 3D systems to non-theatrical markets.
 Omega Optical's 3D system contains projection filters and 3D glasses.
 In addition to the passive stereoscopic 3D system, Omega Optical has produced enhanced anaglyph 3D glasses.
 The Omega's red/cyan anaglyph glasses use complex metal oxide thin film coatings and high quality annealed glass optics.